Vegin Vegan Vegun!

 Notes

-• Kudzu must dissolve fully before heating.
+• Kudzu starch must be fully dissolved before heating.

 • Thickening happens suddenly—keep stirring to avoid lumps.